Homeโ€บArticlesโ€บGuideโ€บProfessional Document Generators

 Frequently Asked Questions

-A functional email signature typically includes your name, title, company, and one or two contact methods (phone, a single relevant link), while cluttered signatures with multiple social icons, inspirational quotes, or oversized logos tend to look unprofessional and can trigger spam filters on some email systems.
-The [Email Signature Generator](/email-signature-generator/) produces a clean, structured signature you can trim further, which is a better starting point than either a bare-bones signature with no branding or an overloaded one with too many competing elements.
+A functional email signature typically includes your name, title, company, and one or two contact methods, like a phone number and a single relevant link.
+Cluttered signatures with multiple social icons, inspirational quotes, or oversized logos tend to look unprofessional and can trigger spam filters on some email systems.
+The [Email Signature Generator](/email-signature-generator/) produces a clean, structured signature you can trim further, a better starting point than either a bare-bones signature with no branding or an overloaded one with too many competing elements.

 A W-2 reports wages paid to an employee with taxes withheld, while a 1099 (specifically 1099-NEC for most freelance work) reports payments to an independent contractor with no taxes withheld.
-The [1099/W-2 Generator (US)](/w2-1099-generator-us/) helps small businesses and freelancers understand which form applies to a given work relationship and produces a properly formatted draft, though the actual filing still needs to go through the IRS and, for W-2s, the Social Security Administration through their official channels.
+The [1099/W-2 Generator (US)](/us/w2-1099-generator/) helps small businesses and freelancers figure out which form applies to a given work relationship and produces a properly formatted draft.
+The actual filing still needs to go through the IRS and, for W-2s, the Social Security Administration through their official channels.

-The generated form from the [1099/W-2 Generator (US)](/w2-1099-generator-us/) is useful for understanding the required fields and producing a draft, but official filing typically requires submitting through the IRS's e-file system, an approved third-party filing service, or paper forms ordered directly from the IRS, since copies submitted to the IRS and SSA have specific formatting and, for paper 1099s, specific scannable-ink requirements that a general-purpose generator's printed output may not meet.
+The generated form from the [1099/W-2 Generator (US)](/us/w2-1099-generator/) is useful for understanding the required fields and producing a draft, but official filing typically requires submitting through the IRS's e-file system, an approved third-party filing service, or paper forms ordered directly from the IRS.
+Copies submitted to the IRS and SSA have specific formatting rules, and paper 1099s need specific scannable ink that a general-purpose generator's printed output may not meet.

-Some natural variation is normal and doesn't undermine a signature's validity, but a generated signature from the [Signature Generator](/signature-generator/) produces a consistent image you can reuse across documents, which is useful for digital workflows where visual consistency matters more than the handwriting-style variation of a physical pen signature.
+Some natural variation is normal and doesn't undermine a signature's validity.
+A generated signature from the [Signature Generator](/signature-generator/) produces a consistent image you can reuse across documents, which helps in digital workflows where visual consistency matters more than the handwriting-style variation of a physical pen signature.

 Related Articles